 For Investors

-- BRRRR Strategy: Osawatomie remains a prime target for “Buy, Rehab, Rent, Refinance, Repeat” due to lower entry costs.
+- BRRRR Strategy: Budget-friendly entry points like Osawatomie remain prime targets for “Buy, Rehab, Rent, Refinance, Repeat.”
 Consult Miami County property managers for local insights.

 Looking Ahead: Miami County Housing Market in 2026

-Miami County enters 2026 with a healthy 3.0-month supply of homes and a 13.0% increase in December pending sales.
-These factors suggest a robust but more balanced spring market.
+Miami County enters the spring of 2026 with a 2.5-month supply of homes and a staggering 49.0% increase in Year-to-Date pending sales.
+These factors suggest a very high-demand environment ahead.
 To secure the best financing for your rural or suburban dream home, connect with our Metropolitan Mortgage Team today.